pklauzinski/payload/README.md

 ## API Request Handling

-Once a selector has been activated, Payload.js perform any API calls requested and renders the template specified.
+Once a selector has been activated, Payload.js performs any API calls requested and renders the template specified.
 Your app can interact with Payload.js via various callback methods and by "subscribing" to API events.
 Upon completion of rendering a template, Payload.js will call `Payload.triggerAutoLoad($target)`.

 When performing an API request Payload.js will also manage showing and hiding loading indicators.
 If the "data-loading" attribute is set to "true" (or the "loadingDefault" option is true) the "$target" element will be cleared and have the "loadingHtml" inserted.
 Otherwise Payload.js will look for an element with the attribute `data-role` set to `loading` and call `jQuery.show()` on it.